-Experience Thrilling Activities, Breathtaking Scenery, and Unforgettable Memories with My Story About Antigua
+Experience Thrilling Activities, Breathtaking Caribbean Scenery, and Unforgettable Memories with My Story About Things to do in Antigua

 by Stefanie Michaels

 Over the holidays, my husband and I took a break from everyday life by jetting down to the Caribbean Island of Antigua.
 Barbuda’s sister island, this little slice of paradise boasts 95 miles of sugary white shoreline with those turquoise waters we crave.